Conducting a Gap Analysis

 Track record

-URM’s DP and GDPR consultants have extensive ‘real world’ experience as both practitioners and subject matter experts working at a senior level within business and in their data protection consulting roles advising organisations on best practice.
-With a 17-year track record assisting organisations to comply with legislation such as the Data Protection Act, the GDPR and local country-specific legislation, URM has earned a reputation for adopting a pragmatic and business appropriate approach.
+URM’s DP and GDPR consultants have extensive ‘real world’ experience as both practitioners and subject matter experts working at a senior level within a range of industries and public bodies as well as in their data protection consulting roles advising organisations on best practice.
+With a 19-year track record assisting organisations to comply with legislation such as the Data Protection Act, the GDPR and local country-specific legislation, URM has earned a reputation for adopting a pragmatic and business appropriate approach.

 Flexible service offerings

 A key differentiator between URM and other data protection service providers is our flexible service offerings.
-Our virtual DPO service can be customised to your precise requirements, in terms of the type of support you require and the frequency of site days (remote or on site) etc. Equally, with our remediation support, URM can assist you address any gaps identified and achieve full GDPR compliance.
-We can also help you maintain that compliance with GDPR auditing services.
+Our service can be customised to your precise requirements, in terms of the type of support you require and the frequency of site days (remote or on site) etc. Equally, with our remediation support, URM can assist you address any gaps identified and achieve full GDPR compliance.
+We can also help you maintain that compliance with ongoing GDPR auditing services and assist with processes such as data subject access requests as a regular service or to help you reduce your backlogs.

 Knowledge transfer